nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 ##### 3.11.A02) Bus passenger service

-- 3.11.A02.01) Introducing buses manufactured specifically for passenger transport, and providing an easy financial scheme to procure such buses
+- 3.11.A02.01) I ntroducing buses manufactured specifically for passenger transport, and providing an easy financial scheme to procure such buses

 - 3.11.A02.02) A strong passenger bus service development by improving transport at night as well as on the main roads and the roads where passenger bus transport is at an unsatisfactory state